veltany/WP-Bot-Blocker/readme.txt

 * **Rule Type** Take action on a request based on IP, User Agent, Request URI, Country, Continent, Full Request URI, Is Known Bot, Bot Category and Query Strings.

 * **Condition** Based on Rule Type, you can set condition value or pattern to match for the request.
-For example, setting *AI Bot* as the condition value for User Agent will block all requests with user agent that contains "AI Bot".
+For example, setting "* AI Bot *" as the condition value for User Agent will block all requests with user agent that contains "AI Bot".
 This means that wildcards are accepted in the condition pattern to block.

 * **Action** WP Bot Blocker takes an action when the request match the condition value.
 Actions can be to "**Block**" the request or "**Redirect**" the request to some defined url.

-== Features ==
+**Features**

 * **Bot Blocking:** Identify and block suspicious bots based on User-Agent, rate-limiting, and Bot Score.
 * **Rate Limiting:** Limit the number of requests per IP to prevent abuse.